Ordaro/ordaro_api/docs/CONFIGURATION.md

 # Configuration Management Guide

-This guide explains how to use the configuration system with dotenvx encryption for the OrderMind API.
+This guide explains how to use the configuration system with dotenvx encryption for the Ordaro API.

 ## Overview